 Who doesn’t like Thai food?
-It’s so popular that in almost every town their is a Thai restaurant or two.
+It’s so popular that in almost every town there is a Thai restaurant or two.
 But have you heard of koi pla?
 It is a popular meal in the northeastern region of Thailand.
 All you need to have is finely chopped raw fish, mixed with herbs, a dash of lime juice, and a sprinkling of live red ants, and serve it up raw.
 It is regularly eaten by the people of the Isaan region of the country.
 As nice as it may look, we all know looks can be deceiving.

-Isan plateau in northeastern Thailand is a poor area, and is home for around one third of the country’s population.
+Isan plateau in northeastern Thailand is a poor area and is home for around one-third of the country’s population.
 It is dry and not close to the sea, so they catch small fish from rivers and lakes to use in the dish.
 Most of the inhabitants are Lao in origin, and are renowned for their spicy and inventive cuisine, using whatever ingredients are available.

 “We have been studying this link in our labs for over 30 years,” Dr. Banchob Sripa from the Tropical Disease Research Laboratory in Khon Kaen University told the BBC.
 “We found that the liver fluke can make a chemical that stimulates a host immune response—inflammation—and after many years, this becomes chronic inflammation, which then becomes cancer.”

 But after over a decade of teaching the locals about the dangers of koi pla, the tide seems to be turning.
 Infection rates in some communities where over 80 percent, but now it seems to be dropping.
 It is led by the younger people, who now almost always cook the dish before eating it, though there are some older people who appear slightly more stubborn, wrote IFL Science.